PatrykJuniorPy/frontend/README.md

-# frontend
-front web develop
+# A website with media-query